SystemsApproach/private5g/software/gnb.rst

 device you are using, but we identify the main issues you need to address using SERCOMM's 5G femto cell (as distributed by MosoLabs) as an example.
-That particular device uses either the n48 or n78 band and is on the ONF MarketPlace, where you can also find a User's Guide.
+That particular device uses either the n48 or n78 band and is on the ONF MarketPlace, where you can also find a User's Guide that gives detailed instructions about configuring the gNB.

 .. _reading_sercomm:
 .. admonition:: Further Reading